Electronic Voting: Can an HOA Board Vote By Email?

 Owners who vote electronically without attending meetings may not be familiar enough with the issues or candidates on the ballot.
-“If owners aren’t educated as to what they are voting on, you don’t always get the vote that is best for the association,” notes Diestel.
-“That is something we’ve seen happen at some associations and something you need to be mindful of.”
-To help address this concern, he recommends having board candidates provide write-ups about themselves that can then be sent out via email to homeowners.
+“If owners aren’t educated about what they are voting on, you don’t always get the vote that is best for the association,” notes Diestel.
+“That is something we’ve seen happen at some associations, and you need to be mindful of it.”
+To help address this concern, he recommends having board candidates provide write-ups about themselves that can be sent out via email to homeowners.
 For votes on specific items, the board can send out background information that explains why it is being presented for a vote.

 You’ve decided to allow e-voting – now what?

-After discussing the implications with your legal counsel, carefully evaluating the pros and cons, and inviting feedback from homeowners, your board is ready to take the steps to bring e-voting to your association.
+After discussing the implications with your legal counsel, carefully evaluating the pros and cons, and inviting feedback from homeowners, your board is ready to bring e-voting to your association.
 What’s next?
 Although the laws regarding community associations and e-voting vary, there are some general guidelines your board should follow if you are considering e-voting in your community:

-3. Send out notices to homeownersinforming them of the board meeting at which the resolution will be considered.
+When considering a new policy or procedure, it is crucial to send out a notice to all homeowners informing them of the board meeting at which the resolution will be considered.
 Be sure to follow any legal requirements.
 (For example, Florida requires that notices be sent 14 days before the meeting.)

-4. Adopt the resolution– assuming you obtain the requisite number of favorable votes, that is.
-Usually, the board is authorized to do this.
+Assuming you obtain the requisite number of favorable votes at your board meeting, your board may now have the authority to implement electronic voting in your community.
 However, your governing documents or the statutes in your state or province may require that you put the resolution up for a vote of the homeowners.
 In some cases (such as in Ontario), you may need to pass a bylaw by a majority vote of homeowners to adopt e-voting.

-5. Evaluate different online voting systemsonce e-voting has been approved.
-Choose one that adheres to legal requirements, meets your association’s needs and offers ease of use for your community’s voters.
+Once e-voting has been approved by the board of directors and the majority of homeowners (if applicable), you may begin searching for an online voting system for your community.
+Ensure you select one that adheres to all legal requirements in your area, meets your association’s needs, and offers ease of use for your community’s voters.
 A good property management company will understand the needs of your community and be able to help guide your board toward the options that are the best fit.

 Active involvement by homeowners is crucial to the success of a community, and e-voting is one way to make it easier for owners to get involved.
-Nevertheless, e-voting may not be right for every association.
-Be sure to do your due diligence and never make any decisions without consulting your attorney.
+Nevertheless, e-voting may not be suitable for every association.
+Be sure to conduct your due diligence and consult your association counsel before making any decisions.